LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 - Can resend data if the buffer wants to
 - Only connectors can access source systems
 - Each source system is managed by at least one connector
+- The connector preserves the order by the designated timestamp of the category schema
+- If data from the source system does not provide data relatable to the designated timestamp, then the connector fabricates a timestamp to use.

+Important to realize is that if we disallow connectors to communicate with each other, then no connector can ensure ordering of the data across source systems.
+If we do allow communication between different connectors then we introduce high coupling and overheat.
+We choose connectors to be isolated and have faith that ordering within a single source system is good enogh for downstream components.

 ### Buffer